 Courses already taken may be included in the major, but the IDMJ should be, as a whole, a planned endeavor, not simply the pulling together of courses already taken.
 For this reason application must be completed and approved by the IDMJ Committee no later than the end of the student’s second year.

-To be eligible, the student must have an overall GPA of at least 3.0 at the time of application, and apply before the end of their second year at Fairfield University.
+To be eligible, the student must have an overall GPA of at least 3.00 at the time of application, and apply before the end of their second year at Fairfield University.
 Applications and information may be obtained from the office of the Dean of the College of Arts and Sciences.
-If you are interested in pursuing this major, please consult with faculty who would serve as appropriate advisors, and also schedule an informational meeting with the IDMJ program director (Associate Dean of the College of Arts and Sciences) at your earliest convenience.
+If you are interested in pursuing this major, please consult with two or more faculty who would serve as appropriate advisors, and also schedule an informational meeting with the IDMJ program director (Associate Dean of the College of Arts and Sciences) at your earliest convenience.

 - The major requires a minimum of ten courses.

 - The major must be truly interdisciplinary.
 While there may be a primary department, at least four courses must be taken outside that department.

 - The major requires a suitable number of advanced courses.

 - The major also requires a senior project (seminar, capstone course, supervised lab, or whatever is appropriate for the relevant disciplines).
 The purpose of this project is to allow students to pull together the multiple threads of the interdisciplinary major.